Projected sensitivity of CTAO to axion-like particles from blazars with a machine learning approach: Derivation of ALP sensitivity with the likelihood-ratio test

 Before presenting our method based on machine learning classifiers, we derive ALP limit projections using the standard LRT statistic, in order to introduce the general setup and to have a benchmark for our later results.
 Moreover, the results obtained with this approach can be directly compared with previous publications, where similar techniques were applied.

 We consider an array of $10\times 10$ logarithmically spaced points over the ALP parameter space, with $m_a\in[0.1, 1000]\,{\rm neV}$ and $\gag\in[0.03,7]\times 10^{-11}\,{\rm GeV}^{-1}$.
 The choice of the mass interval is commonly adopted in similar studies, and roughly corresponds to the region where the critical energy for the strong mixing regime falls within the CTAO energy range \cite{meyer2014a}.
-Such energy value is defined as that above which the ALP-photon oscillation probability in a constant magnetic field becomes maximal and almost independent of energy \cite{meyer2014a, mirizzi2008, bassan2010, deangelis2011, galanti2022}.
+Such energy value is defined as that above which the ALP-photon oscillation probability in a constant magnetic field becomes maximal and almost independent of energy \cite{meyer2014a,mirizzi2008,bassan2010,deangelis2011,galanti2022}.
 On the other hand, the upper bound on $\gag$ is motivated by the most recent experimental limit set by the CAST helioscope \cite{altenmuller2024}.

 Given the intrinsic spectrum of each source, we compute the photon survival probability $\Pgg$ for each $(m_a,\gag)$ pair with gammaALPs as described in Section \ref{sec:alp-photon}, and obtain the expected observed spectrum as in eq. \eqref{eq:obs-spectrum-alp}.
+A likelihood function

 is defined, where each $i$-th energy bin contributes with a Poissonian term of the form

 for a dataset $D$ with $n_{\rm ON}=\sum_i n_{{\rm ON},i}$ and $n_{\rm OFF}=\sum_i n_{{\rm OFF},i}$ photon counts in the ON region and in all OFF regions, respectively.
 In the former expression, $\mu_i$ is the expected signal photon count according to the ALP model with parameters $(m_a, \gag)$, while $b_i$ is the expected background photon count in the OFF regions.
 The expected signal count $\mu_i$ depends on the SED nuisance parameters (amplitude, spectral indices and cutoff energy), collectively denoted by $\theta$.
 The nuisance parameters $\theta$ and $b_i$, and consequently $\mu_i$, are set to the values $(\hat{\mu_i},\hat{b_i},\hat{\theta})$ that maximise the likelihood for a given choice of $(m_a, \gag)$ and dataset $D$.
 This procedure, called likelihood profiling, is equivalent to fitting the spectral model to the dataset.